ibm-cloud-docs/vpc/nlb-vnf-create.md

    * Select the **Network Load Balancer (NLB)** tile and the subnet where you want to deploy the load balancer.
    * Select the **Private** type.
    * Optionally, add tags.
-1. Review the checklist instructions in the route mode window, then click the button to enable it.
+1. Review the checklist instructions in the routing mode window, then click the button to enable it.

-   You cannot modify the configuration of a route mode NLB after it finishes provisioning.
+   You cannot modify the configuration of a routing mode NLB after it finishes provisioning.
    {: important}

 1. Click **New Pool** and specify the following information to create a back-end pool.